-Train from Tokyo to Nikko
+2. Train from Tokyo to Nikko

 Option 1: Shinkansen plus Local Nikko Line (Our Preferred Option) from Tokyo Station

 For most tourists visiting Japan, the best way to travel throughout the country is with a Japan Rail Pass.
 Pre-purchasing the tickets before you go on your trip, will save you an immense amount of money.

-When you use the JR train from Nikko, you can find four trains that depart from Shinjuku everyday.
+When you use the JR train from Nikko, you can find four trains that depart from Shinjuku every day.
 However, most of them require a train change before proceeding to Nikko.

 The trip will be ‘free’ if you own a JR Pass or would cost you a whopping 5780 yen without.

 If you are not sure if the JR Pass is for you, you can read more about it in our post Tips & Info on buying and using the Japan Rail Pass.